 With regard to the current assault on the mayors, FENAMH President Charles Pierre Moise pointed out at the press conference that the appointment of new mayors by the executive branch is

-“contrary to the Constitution, which requires that an elected replaces one elected.”
+“contrary to the Constitution, which requires that an elected [official] replaces one elected.”

-MP Romial Smith, Chair of the Committee on Local Authority in the House of Representatives has accused Secretary of the Interior Georges Racine of being behind the wave of dismissals and violating the law.
+Member of Parliament Romial Smith, Chair of the Committee on Local Authority in Haiti’s Lower House has accused Secretary of the Interior Georges Racine of being behind the wave of dismissals and violating the law.
 MP Smith informed the parliament that:

-In fact, rather than the dismissal of the mayors by the executive, a move by an association of legitimately elected mayors to dismiss and replace a foreign-picked executive branch would be closer to the spirit of the 1987 Constitution, which sought to decentralize power and promote national sovereignty.
+In fact, rather than a dismissal of the mayors by the executive, a move by an association of legitimately-elected mayors to dismiss and replace a foreign-picked executive branch would be closer to the spirit of the 1987 Constitution, which sought to decentralize power and promote national sovereignty.
 Such a proposal should be entertained when amendments to the Constitution are next considered.

-As the world wrings its hands, searching where the aid money went, it is worth noting that aid sent directly to Haiti’s mayors would be far more likely to improve the lots of Haitians than aid sent to foreign non-governmental organizations (NGO) or Haiti’s central government.
+As the world wrings its hands and searches for the places where the aid money went, it is worth noting that aid sent directly to Haiti’s mayors would be far more likely to improve the lots of Haitians than aid sent to foreign NGOs or Haiti’s central government.